ATrubin01/spectrio-web-app/README.md

 Load Balancer Issues: Ensure that the public subnets are correctly tagged with kubernetes.io/role/elb=1 and that the Ingress Controller has an external IP assigned.
 Conclusion
 This project showcases the deployment of a simple web application to an EKS cluster, utilizing GitHub Actions for continuous integration and deployment.
 The use of Kubernetes manifests for defining infrastructure and application configurations ensures a scalable and reliable deployment process.

+### podinfo ####

+EKS Cluster Autoscaler and Deployment
+Overview
+This section of the project demonstrates the setup and functionality of the Cluster Autoscaler within an Amazon EKS cluster.
+It includes deploying a web application (podinfo), configuring node selectors and tolerations, and testing the autoscaler by scaling the deployment.

+Deployment of Web Application
+1. Deploying the podinfo Application in Node Group 02 We deployed the podinfo application to a specific node group (Node Group 02) in the EKS cluster.
+This setup is used to test the Cluster Autoscaler's ability to manage node scaling based on resource requests.

+Deployment Manifest:

+yaml
+Copy code
+apiVersion: apps/v1
+kind: Deployment
+metadata:
+  name: podinfo-node-group-02
+  labels:
+    app: podinfo
+spec:
+  replicas: 1 # Initial replica count
+  selector:
+    matchLabels:
+      app: podinfo
+  template:
+    metadata:
+      labels:
+        app: podinfo
+    spec:
+      nodeSelector:
+        eks.amazonaws.com/nodegroup: spectrio-project-node-group-02-dev
+      tolerations:
+      - key: "app"
+        operator: "Equal"
+        value: "podinfo"
+        effect: "NoSchedule"
+      containers:
+      - name: podinfo
+        image: stefanprodan/podinfo
+        ports:
+        - containerPort: 9898
+        resources:
+          requests:
+            cpu: "100m"
+            memory: "128Mi"
+          limits:
+            cpu: "200m"
+            memory: "256Mi"
+Apply the Manifest:

+sh
+Copy code
+kubectl apply -f podinfo-node-group-02-deployment.yaml
+2. Scaling the Deployment
+To test the Cluster Autoscaler, we scaled the deployment to a higher number of replicas.
+This action should trigger the autoscaler to add more nodes to the cluster.

+Scale Up Command:

+sh
+Copy code
+kubectl scale deployment podinfo-node-group-02 --replicas=10
+3. Observing Cluster Autoscaler
+Monitor the Cluster Autoscaler to ensure it adds nodes to Node Group 02 based on the increased replica count.
+You can check the Cluster Autoscaler logs and EKS cluster status for confirmation.

+4. Scaling Down the Deployment
+After verifying that the autoscaler added nodes, scale down the deployment to test the autoscaler's ability to remove excess nodes.

+Scale Down Command:

+sh
+Copy code
+kubectl scale deployment podinfo-node-group-02 --replicas=1
+Verify Node Scaling:

+Check that the Cluster Autoscaler removes the extra nodes from Node Group 02 as expected.

+Summary
+This section validated the Cluster Autoscaler's functionality by deploying a sample application and observing its behavior under varying replica counts.
+The autoscaler managed node scaling effectively, adding and removing nodes as needed.

+Troubleshooting
+Pods Not Scheduling: Ensure that node selectors and tolerations are correctly configured.
+Check the node labels to match the nodeSelector values.
+Cluster Autoscaler Logs: Check the logs for any errors or warnings related to autoscaling actions.